 Teachable also charges transaction fees for free and basic plans.

-I can’t say that I am surprised since Teachable has to cover the video host cost which can get expensive.
-So if you decide to go with the free or basic plan just know you will have to pay the fee on top of your normal credit card processing fees.
+I can’t say that I am surprised since Teachable has to cover the video host cost, which can get expensive.
+So if you decide to go with the free or basic plan, know you will have to pay the fee on top of your regular credit card processing fees.

 Pro: Great Option For Beginners

-If you’re new to creating online courses Teachable is the perfect way to get started.
-You don’t have to worry about things like hosting, design, or even setting up your sales page because most of this is done automatically for you.
+Teachable is the perfect way to start if you’re new to creating online courses.
+You don’t have to worry about hosting, designing, or even setting up your sales page because most of this is done automatically for you.

-So if you’re not a techie person and you’re looking to bootstrap your online course business like me you’ll find this option to an easy way to launch your business fast.
+So if you’re not a techie person looking to bootstrap your online course business like me, you’ll find this option an easy way to launch your business fast.

 Con: Basic Integrations

-I feel one of the biggest downsides to Teachable is the integrations.
+I feel one of the most significant downsides to Teachable is the integrations.
 For most integrations, Teachable recommends that you use Zapier.
-With Zapier you can set up two integrations for free but if you have more than that you’ll have to pay $20 a month for that service as well.
+With Zapier, you can set up two integrations for free, but if you have more than that, you’ll also have to pay $20 monthly for that service.

-On the plus side of this Teachable does offer a lot features such as their own internal email system but if you want to plug in your own email providers such as ConvertKit or a different payment gateway then you may need to look at using Zapier.
+On the plus side, Teachable offers many features, such as its internal email system.
+Still, if you want to plug in your email providers, such as ConvertKit or a different payment gateway, then you may need to look at using Zapier.

 Pro: 1 Click Up-Sells

 A new feature that was recently added is 1 Click Up-Sells.
-What this basically does is it allows you to sell related courses and products to your customers while they’re in the process of buying your course.
+This allows you to sell related courses and products to your customers while they’re buying your course.

-This one tool alone will increase you’re earning per sale in a huge way.
+This one tool alone will hugely increase your earnings per sale.

 Con: No Ability to do Live Workshops or Office Hours

 One thing I see with a lot of courses is that they tend to do a lot of live workshops or office hours to help you answer your most pressing questions.
-Sure most courses offer some sort of private Facebook group or forum to answer questions but sometimes the questions you have to go beyond those platforms.
+Sure most courses offer some private Facebook group or forum to answer questions, but sometimes the questions you have to go beyond those platforms.

-This is were doing group webinars or even one on one coaching calls could really be of value and Teachable doesn’t really offer anything like this.
-On top of that selling, a group or one on one coaching program on top of your course would be a great way to ramp up profits.
+This is where doing group webinars or even one on one coaching calls could really be of value, and Teachable doesn’t really offer anything like this.
+On top of that, selling a group or one-on-one coaching program on top of your course would be a great way to ramp up profits.

 Pro: Get Started For Free

-One of the biggest benefits of Teachable is that you can get started for absolutely free.
+One of the most significant benefits of Teachable is that you can get started for absolutely free.
 In fact, you don’t even need a credit card to sign up.
-This makes it great for those on a tight budget to get started and work there way up.
+This makes it great for those on a tight budget to get started and work their way up.

-However, there are a few downsides to the free plan I should mention.
-First, as I mentioned earlier you will have a 10% transaction fee for every sale you make.
-Second, you are very limited on all the featured that are offered.
+However, I should mention a few downsides to the free plan.
+First, as I mentioned earlier, you will have a 10% transaction fee for every sale you make.
+Second, you are very limited on all the features that are offered.

-Pro: Create as Many Course as You Want
+Pro: Create as Many Courses as You Want

-So now that we have we’ve covered the pros and cons you might be wondering just how much does Teachable cost.
+So now that we have we’ve covered the pros and cons, you might be wondering just how much Teachable costs.
 Teachable has 4 pricing tiers you can sign up for.

 Free Plan – FREE